 Large fabric buildings serve many purposes, from events to industrial project site applications.
 Not all fabric structures are alike, of course.
-Many people see a fabric building and call it a “tent”.
-Turns out, not all fabric buildings are tents.
+Many people see a fabric building and casually call it a “tent”.
+Turns out not all fabric buildings are tents.
 In fact, there are some key differences between types of fabric structures that are vitally important to the application and the users of the structure.
 Let’s take a look at the structural differences between traditional tents and tension fabric structures.

-Differences Between Tents and Fabric Structures
+Differences Between Tents and Tension Membrane Structures

-Tents and TFS may seem to have similar designs at first glance.
+Tents and TFS structures may seem to have similar designs at first glance.
 However, here are some key differences.

 Fabric Structure Engineering and Design Make a Difference

 How does a tent hold up in strong winds?
 Some tent vendors have put out engineering reports stating their tent can meet 100 mph wind loads.
 However, tents are not engineered for the long-term stresses of multiple weather events and may not be able to consistently meet such standards for long periods.

 The engineering of tension fabric structures grants them more durability than tent structures.
 One key engineering factor is MRI, or mean recurrence interval, which calculates the wind load a building can withstand over a given period of time.
 If the structure is needed for only a few days, the chance of a difficult weather event occurring is much lower.
 In that case, the possibility of weather-related structural failure and accompanying risk and safety issues are greatly reduced.
 This is how a tent company can say it meets high wind loads comparable to a fabric structure.
 However, over a longer period of time, the wind load capacity would be greatly reduced.

 Other key factors are occupancy(what the building is being used for) and category(what type of setting the building is located in).